-One of the most important designs of early Ottoman architecture - a unique architecture plan that can be seen nearly in all mosques in Bursa and whose style is called " $\perp$ " plan or Bursa Style - was developed in Bursa.
+One of the most important designs of early Ottoman architecture - a unique architecture plan that can be seen nearly in all mosques in Bursa and whose style is called " \perp " plan or Bursa Style - was developed in Bursa.

-"\( \L'\) planned mosques with zawiyah, consist of a prayer hall, flanked by iwans on both sides, along with two guest rooms each on the north and south of the iwans.
+" \bot " planned mosques with zawiyah, consist of a prayer hall, flanked by iwans on both sides, along with two guest rooms each on the north and south of the iwans.
 Mosques built with this type of plan, as well as being a place of worship, were important in the formation of the Ottoman Empire as a stage to discuss political issues, to make judicial decisions, a place for ahi and dervishes to work, and also meet the needs for education and accommodation.

 Public and command necessities in Early Ottoman Era (1299-1451) could be said to be the driving factors that shaped zoning patterns.
-There was not a separate expenditure in budget expenses of the classical era Ottoman Empire.
-Expenses for development of zoning activities are divided into three.
-According to the records, the sultan owned 1/5 of spoils of war and spent this source in his expense.
+It is not possible to say that the Classical Ottoman Budgeting system had a definite budget line for public improvements.
+Expenses for public improvements were made from three sources.
+According to the records, 1/5 of spoils of war belonged to the Sulten, who spent this source as he wished.

-The second factor is the waqf system; The Ottomans distinctively synthesized this system for the development of the city, and used it for maintaining the permanence of this development.
+Another factor, which eased the establishement and accelerated transition from a principality to a state is the waqf system.
+The Ottomans distinctively synthesized this system for the development of the city, and used it for maintaining the permanence of this development.
 In fact, this system is one of the main factors behind the success of the existence of the historical fabric in Bursa, the first capital of Ottomans, still felt today, even after 700 years.

-The Waqf system, due to the nature of its establishment, was in charge of the maintenance and protection of many facilities, and the administration of the facilities inside cities, and nearby towns and villages.
+The Waqf system, due to its nature, was in charge of the maintenance and protection of many facilities, and the administration of the facilities inside cities, and nearby towns and villages.
 The records of the system, which were kept since its establishment, are used as a principal source for historical data even today.
 This is significant both for the formation and preservation of the system, and the urban memory which has developed simultaneously with the system.